CCMatson/shoes-front-end/README.md

 ![Landing Page](https://i.imgur.com/LYRAhkS.png)

 #### Shoe Collection is an app to share your favorite shoes with friends.
-Shoe Collection is a decoupled PERN stack application with JWT token-based authentication.
+This is a decoupled PERN stack application with JWT token-based authentication.
+Users can create, edit, and delete shoes to the collection.

 [Click this link to visit the back-end repo](https://github.com/CCMatson/shoes-back-end)